jcac100/Certifications/README.md

 # Certifications
-List of acquired Certifications by certifying authority/topic
+List of acquired Certifications, Courses Completed, Schools, and Awards by certifying authority/topic